 The first step to finding a job as an IT consultant is to determine what kind of service you can provide, or what kind of role you can do.

 This will come back to your education and experience.
 What are you good at in the IT industry?
 What are you qualified to do?
 It’s useful to find a specific role to consult as, rather than just a general IT consultant.
 This will help you get a client or job, as clients are usually after more specialised people.

 For example, rather than think of yourself as simply an IT consultant, try to narrow down your role to what area you actually work in.
 A role such as “Network Consultant” may be suitable if you’re knowledgeable about networking.
 A “Project Management Consultant” would be a suitable role for all the project managers here.

 The next step is actually looking for IT consulting jobs.
-There are two main ways that I think are the most useful.
+There are two main ways that we think are the most useful.

 Reach Out To Your Network

 A great way to find IT consulting jobs is to get in touch with your network.